mozilla-ai/neurips-eval-infra/neurips-eval-app/neurips-eval-app/README.md

 1. Make sure the Dockerfile for your container exposes port `8080`.
 You can run it from within the pod, `CMD ["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "8080"]` should the be last line; alternatively to start manually: `uvicorn main:app --host 0.0.0.0 --port 8080`

-2. Build your model container on a CoreWeave Virtual Server.
+2. Build your model container on a CoreWeave Virtual Server and push to the Docker Registry.

 To spin up a virtual server,